doridori/Pilot/README.md

 What the practical benefit of the above?

-- As with most decoupled SRP solutions to architectural issues, especially around UI, this greatly facilitates **speedy JVM based UI and app navigation** testing.
+- As with most decoupled SRP solutions to architectural issues, especially around UI, this greatly facilitates **speedy JVM based UI and app navigation** testing
 - Not having to think about asynchronous operations in your UI code

 ![Pilot Mascot](https://raw.githubusercontent.com/doridori/Pilot/master/gfx/pilot_mascot.png)